THoangPhuc03/Flu-Shot-Dashboard/README.md

 - **Observation:** The 18-34 age group has the lowest compliance rate at 62.2%. **Recommendation:** Launch a digital marketing campaign targeting younger adults on social media platforms, emphasizing the importance of flu shots for community health.
 - **Observation:** The "Other" race category has the lowest compliance rate at 80.0%. **Recommendation:** Conduct focus groups to understand barriers for this demographic and tailor outreach programs accordingly.
-- **Observation:** Plymouth County has the highest number of unvaccinated patients. **Recommendation:** Increase mobile vaccination clinics in Plymouth County to improve access and awareness.
 - **Observation:** Flu shot administration peaks in the fall but drops in December. **Recommendation:** Extend vaccination drives into early winter with incentives like free health checkups to capture late adopters.
 - **Observation:** High compliance in the 0-17 and 65+ age groups. **Recommendation:** Leverage these groups as advocates to encourage vaccination among their peers and family members in lower-compliance age groups.